As my older son started transitioning to solid foods, we decided making baby food was the right choice for our family.

 But an equally important reason was to save money.
 While fifty cents or a dollar may not seem much for a jar of baby food, buying enough for a week can be an additional $20-40 to your weekly grocery bill.

-Ultimately we decided to make homemade baby food for both of my boys.
-What follows is a step-by-step guide on everything we did, and how we saved a decent chunk of change by making our own baby food.
+Ultimately we decided on homemade baby food for both of my boys.
+What follows is a step-by-step guide on everything we did, and how we saved a decent chunk of change by making baby food.